aragon/aragon-react-boilerplate/README.md

 - **build:app**: Builds the front-end
 - **build:script**: Builds the background script
 - **test**: Runs tests for the contracts
+- **publish:content**: Builds the apps publishes to IPFS
-- **publish**: Builds the apps and the contracts and publishes them to IPFS and APM
+- **publish:minor**: Builds the apps and the contracts and publishes them to IPFS and APM
+- **publish:major**: Builds the apps and the contracts and publishes them to IPFS and APM.
+Deployed contract will default to the contract name specified in the arapp.json file

 ### Libraries